biglizards/Ln/README.md

 Currently this implements both L1 and L2 fully, with support for L3 in progress.

-Contains both an interpreter and a compiler, so long as you accept that Rust is a valid compiler backend (otherwise, you would, perhaps more accurately, call this a transpiler).
+Contains both an interpreter and a compiler, so long as you accept that Rust is a valid compiler backend (otherwise you would, perhaps more accurately, call this a transpiler).
 See below for an example of how you might run an L1 program to compute the sum of all numbers between 1 and 1 billion (storing the result in `l2`).